kaisenlinux/manpages-dev/category/XFS/xfs_growfs.md

 OPTIONS
        -d | -D size
-              Specifies  that  the  data  section of the filesystem should be grown.
-If the -D size option is given, the data section is grown to that size, otherwise the data section is grown to the largest size possible with the -d option.
+              Specifies that the data section of the filesystem should be resized.
+If the -D size option is given, the data section is changed to that size, otherwise the data section is grown to the largest size possible with the -d option.
 The size is expressed in filesystem blocks.
+A filesystem with only 1 AG cannot be shrunk further,  and  a  filesystem cannot be shrunk to the point where it would only have 1 AG.

        -e     Allows the real-time extent size to be specified.
 In mkfs.xfs(8) this is specified with -r extsize=nnnn.